The Public Paperfolding History Project

 Honda's view of the nature of origami

-He believed that origami designs should be fundamentally simple and that they should be composed of straight line folds.
+Honda believed that origami designs should be fundamentally simple and that they should be composed of straight line folds.
 He also believed that origami designs should be easily reproducible, especially by children.
-This, from 'The World of Origami':
+This, from 'The World of Origami' (from 1965).

 This belief may well be at the core of the deterioration of his relationship with Yoshizawa (see below).